-Industrial strainers help in LNG plants, power plants, refineries, factories, and mills.
+Industrial strainers help LNG plants, power plants, refineries, factories, and mills.
 In addition, they can be found in homes, offices, and industrial buildings.

 For instance, pipe strainers and commercial strainers can help remove scale, rust, jointing compound, and loose metal in pipelines.
-Also, pipeline strainers protect burners, valves, pumps, bearings, condensers, and nozzles in the system.
+Also, pipeline strainers protect the system’s burners, valves, pumps, bearings, condensers, and nozzles.

 Moreover, an industrial strainer will occasionally use a filter to help remove smaller particles.
 Accordingly, Dannenbaum LLC provides different types of pipeline strainers.
 For example, Y (Wye) Strainers, T (Tee Strainers), Temporary Strainers, Fabricated Duplex Strainers, Basket Strainers, and Automatic Self-Cleaning Strainers.
 Furthermore, it can offer any material of an industrial strainer.
 Additionally, most pipe strainers consist of cast steel, cast iron, stainless steel, and carbon steel.

 Selecting Pipe Strainers and Commercial Strainers